Rustic Italian Apple Cake

 It was a year ago today that we took off for several weeks on a trip that included a few adventures.
 Among them was booking our family into Fontana del Papa, a bed and breakfast that doubles as a cooking school in the countryside an hour north of Rome.

 But two days of learning to cook Roman food in a rustic Italian setting?
 It was worth the risk.
+Every morning and afternoon, a bell rang calling us to the kitchen.
+It was time to cook.

 The first day, we ambled down, coaxing our reluctant trio of girls along.
 After that, the kids were the first to come running; eager to cook alongside Mathilda, our wonderful teacher who spoke no English but was terrific with emotive hand gestures and encouraging smiles.